Filipino-American art: Black Eyed Peas

-One of the most popular groups in music history was “The Black Eyed Peas” One of their founding members Apl.de.ap or previously known as Allan Pineda, is a Filipino American.
+One of the most popular groups in music history was The Black Eyed Peas.
+One of their founding members Apl.de.ap, or previously known as Allan Pineda, is a Filipino American.
 He was born in the Philippines but came to the United States as he grew up.
-In the United States he quickly found Taboo, and Wil.I.am; together they formed a group but soon enough fell apart due to personal reasons.
-All members were going through issues that affected their group so they fell apart.
+In the United States he quickly found Taboo, and Wil.I.am; together they formed a group but soon enough fell apart for personal reasons.
 Apl soon realized that there were many problems that he had to face: he could not send money to his family back home, as well as his brother committing suicide.
-He eventually went back to the Philippines to finally remember his roots.
+He eventually went back to the Philippines to remember his roots.
 He had forgotten what it was like to be back and to see all the hardships and struggles people go through everyday to make a living.
-He finally came out with a song called “The ALP Song” in the lyrics you could clearly hear that he is talking about the hardships he saw in the Philippines “How would you feel if you had to catch your meal, Build a hut to live and to eat and chill in, Having to pump the water outta the ground?”
-(Devitt) This is just a prime example of Filipino Americans using their voice and talents to shed light on Filipino history and struggles faced in every day lives.
+He came out with a song called “The APL Song”, which contained lyrics describing the hardships he saw in the Philippines “How would you feel if you had to catch your meal, Build a hut to live and to eat and chill in, Having to pump the water outta the ground?”
+(Devitt) This is an example of Filipino Americans using their voice and talents to shed light on Filipino history and struggles faced in everyday lives.
 As time went on he formed a new group called the Black Eyed Peas, he then also came up with a new song called "Bebot" which means "chick" in English.
 He also sheds light on the Filipino communities and cultures they have.
 He talks about the dishes that Filipinos are widely known for like chicken adobo, “pan de sal” which is Filipino bread, as well as "balut" which is a fertilized bird egg.
-This was history changing because we saw that people are starting to be more aware of their cultural and Filipino roots because The Black Eyed Peas started to use their voice, and fame to make people more aware of issues that are not really talked about in everyday lives.
+This was history changing because we saw that people are starting to be more aware of their cultural and Filipino roots because The Black Eyed Peas started to use their voice and fame to make people more aware of issues that are not really talked about in everyday lives.